 For example, the nifty keyword search function allows you to identify keywords with increasing popularity and avoid those with decreasing popularity.

 What makes Google Trends so unique is its ability to recommend related keywords that are currently becoming increasingly popular.
 This feature is therefore very powerful as it allows you to identify more relevant and accurate keywords based on your main search term.

-When you type a search term on the home page, the site will return a list of keywords that it considers to be closely related to your search.
+When you type a search term on the home page, the site will show you a list of keywords that are considered to be closely related to your initial search.

 Google Trends shows you these keywords in order of popularity, and even shows you the exact percentage increase in search volume for each of them.
-Sometimes this percentage will even be replaced by the term “breakout”, indicating that the search volume has increased by more than 5000% 😱.
+Sometimes this percentage will even be replaced by the term “breakout”, indicating that the search volume has increased by more than 5,000% 😱.
 In our experience, these trends are among the most important as they are not competitive yet – meaning that you can get the first place on Google’s search page before the keyword starts becoming commonly used.
 This is therefore a real opportunity to improve your ranking.
-For example, in late 2016, early 2017, we saw a spike in search results on the search query black mask”, those charcoal masks you can apply to your face to cleanse the skin that were all the rage.
-Some have identified this rising trend and took advantage of it to launch their business, or to monetize their site through affiliation.
+For example, in late 2016, early 2017, we saw a peak in search results for the “black mask” query, those charcoal masks you can apply on your face to cleanse the skin.
+These were all the rage at some point, and some clever people identified this rising trend and took advantage of it to launch their business, or to monetize their site through affiliation.

 The only drawback of building your strategy around trending keywords is that they can sometimes turn out to be only passing fads, and not real medium-term trends.

 Unlike permanent content, the content you create around these trending search terms may end up being obsolete.

 In addition to using Google Trends to discover related search terms, you can also use it to discover related topics for future content.

 To the left of Related queries, you’ll find another table called Related topics.

 Instead of showing you specific search terms, this table gives you an overview of broader topics that people have been searching for.